 Be strategic in which items you box up together, especially if you are covering the move yourself.
 Certain items mixed could cause damage to each other

-If you are using a moving company, make sure you label all fragile boxes extensively.
+👉 **Protip: If you are using a moving company, make sure you label all fragile boxes extensively.

-Organize a final gas, power and water reading.
+Record final gas, power, and water readings.

 On Moving day

 Compile an inventory of all your belongings.
-If you are using a moving company chance’s are they will have one too, make sure your lists match on the move-out and move-in day.
+If you are using a moving company, chances are they will have one too.
+Make sure your lists match on the move-out and move-in day.

-At your old property turn off the lights, hot water supply, gas, electricity switchboard and lock all doors and windows.
+At your old property, turn off the lights, hot water supply, gas, electricity switchboard, and lock all doors and windows.

 Clean your new place thoroughly.
 Take the time to sweep every inch of your new home before you start storing your personal items away.